 Naturally, you design your bot to deal with requests within a certain domain.
-At this point you may not have thought about what happens if your bot is confronted with requests that do not fit into this domain and the scope that you have designed it for.
+At this point, you may not have thought about what happens if your bot is confronted with requests that do not fit into this domain and the scope that you have designed it for.
 However, for a good user experience, it is important that your bot has a suitable answer for out-of-scope requests.
-That does not mean that your bot should be able to answer each and every possible question.
-It's more about pushing the limits of your bot by letting it listen a bit to the left and right of what it has been designed for and thereby trying to lead the user back to a path where your bot has more knowledge and can offer help.
+That does not mean that your bot should be able to answer each possible question.
+It's more about pushing the limits of your bot by letting it listen to a bit to the left and right of what it has been designed for and thereby trying to lead the user back to a path where your bot has more knowledge and can offer help.

 Sometimes the user enters a very short or partial input which is insufficient to understand what the user wants.
 For example the input "current account" could mean the user wishes to find a balance, open a new account, has a problem with an account, etc. There are two ways to handle the situation.
 In both cases, you build some lower ranking flows that trigger on certain keywords, showing that your bot understood the request was about a certain keyword and then let your bot:

 - Guess: The bot simply assumes the most probable meaning and goes on with processing this request.